CodexLink/Python_RNG_EDA_Specialized/README.md

 ## Contributing

 There is no contribution.

-tically do basic versioning with C Language soon.
-Not so complex but far more basic.
+Probably...

 ## Authors